7 Best Things to Do in Mammoth Lakes With Kids in Summer

 Don’t Miss!
 The Reluctant Hiker: When Your Kids Won’t Cooperate (funny video)

-Plus they got the chance to jump in the lake again.
+Plus, they got the chance to jump in the lake again.

 GET A MAMMOTH MOUNTAIN ADVENTURE PASS